AI Trail Analysis

 Best times to hike⌄

 Mornings offer cooler temperatures and fewer crowds, especially on weekends.
-Spring and fall provide comfortable hiking weather and vibrant foliage (spring blooms, fall colors), while avoiding summer heat and potential winter ice.
-Mid-day summer weekends can be crowded and hot.
+Spring and fall provide comfortable hiking weather, vibrant foliage, and clearer views.
+Summer afternoons can be hot and humid, and winter can present icy conditions on the rock scramble.

 Wildlife & plants⌄